Why choose this program?

 You will be classed as a part-time student if you enrol in less than 30 credit points per semester.
 This may affect entitlement to Centrelink benefits.
 International students must maintain a full-time study load.
 For further information, contact the Program Convenor.

-To be classed as a full-time student you are required to enrol in a minimum number of credit points (CP) each semester.
+To be classed as a full-time student you are required to enrol in a minimum number of credit points each semester.
 This may affect your entitlement to Centrelink benefits.
-Minimum CP for full-time enrolment in this program is 30 credit points.
+The minimum credit points for full-time enrolment in this program is 30 credit points.

 In order to ensure recency of knowledge, skills and professional competence, the Australian Pharmacy Council requires that students complete the awards of both the Bachelor of Pharmaceutical Science and Master of Pharmacy or Master of Pharmacy (Honours) within ten years in order to remain eligible for the Pharmacy Intern Training Program.